mplanchard/pydecor/README.rst

 simple function decorators.
 Getting decorators to work consistently at the class and method level is a whole 'nother barrel of worms.

-PyDecor aims to make function easy and straightforward, so that developers can stop worrying about closures and syntax in triply nested functions and instead get down to decorating!
+PyDecor aims to make function decoration easy and straightforward, so that developers can stop worrying about closures and syntax in triply nested functions and instead get down to decorating!

 .. contents:: Table of Contents